wesselvdrest/LAMAS-EpistemicRiddleSolver/ANALYSIS.md

 ------------------------------------------------------------------------------------------------------------------

-The second proposition states that after the first announcement that at least one child is muddy.
-Do any of the children know whether they are muddy?
+The following proposition is the second step in the Muddy Children problem.
+It can be read as: "After the announcement that at least one child is muddy, do any of the children know whether they are muddy?"

 ```plain
 <p | q | r>(K{A}p | K{A}~p | K{B}q | K{B}~q | K{C}r | K{C}~r)